 This guide is the answer to all of your questions.
-Read on to find all of the best places to visit in Scotland.
-Each place comes highly-recommended from a travel blogger who has explored the area themselves!
+Read on to find all of the most beautiful towns in Scotland.
+Each place comes highly recommended from a travel blogger who has explored the area themselves!

-Edinburgh is truly one of the best places to visit in Scotland because it’s filled with so many great historic sights and there are so many awesome accommodations.
+Edinburgh is truly one of the most beautiful towns in Scotland because it’s filled with so many great historic sights and there are so many awesome accommodations.
 It was the first city that I explored in the country and it’s truly one of the most memorable.

 Here are the best things to do in Edinburgh!